-Authorizes the Department to provide for indemnity; limits indemnification orders to \$100,000.00; and requires a report for the reason for, amount of, and person to whom the indemnification is to be paid.
+Authorizes the Department to provide for indemnity; limits indemnification orders to \$100,000; and requires a report for the reason for, amount of, and person to whom the indemnification is to be paid.
 Authorizes the Department to indemnify for livestock that are killed by wolves or coyotes and to expend funds received from the Department of Natural Resources for the indemnification payments made pursuant to this section and requires current rate paid to those farmers prior to October 31, 2000.
+Note: the phrase authorizing payments for the loss of beehives caused by bears was vetoed.